tomoima525/sol-hayama/FAQ.md

 - The escrow account and the token account that receives your SOL requires rent fee to exist on Solana block-chain.
 When the transaction completes, sol-hayama closes those account and you will get your rent fee back to your wallet

+### I want to test it on devnet!

+- Sure!
+Try https://deploy-dev.sol-hayama.com/ which looks at devnet

 # Terms and Conditions, Disclaimer

 - By using this service you agree to the terms and disclaimer below